Medical Power of Attorney (MPOA)

 The special directives or limitations section of advance directives, such as the MPOA, allows you to document any wishes not already covered in the form or any wishes you want to expand on from the form.
 Comments about tube feedings, breathing machines, cardiopulmonary resuscitation (CPR),* dialysis, mental health treatment,** funeral arrangements, autopsy, organ donation, life-prolonging medical interventions,*** etc. may be placed here.
 Failure to provide special directives or limitations does not indicate that you are refusing certain treatments.

-*Requests for withholding of cardiopulmonary resuscitation (CPR)/requesting to be do-not-resuscitate (DNR) status in advance directives can be honored by all health care providers except for emergency medical service (EMS) providers.
-If you want to be DNR status and want to ensure it is honored across all health situations, speak to your health care provider about completing a medical order (POST form or DNR card) which can be honored by EMS providers.
+*Requests for withholding of cardiopulmonary resuscitation (CPR)/requesting to be do-not-resuscitate (DNR) status in advance directives can be honored by all health care clinicians except for emergency medical service (EMS) providers.
+If you want to be DNR status and want to ensure it is honored across all health situations, speak to your health care clinician about completing a medical order (POST form or DNR card) which can be honored by EMS providers.

 **For more specific documentation related to mental health, consider completing the Mental Health Advance Directive.